thns20trs/thns20trs/README.md

 Currently open to impactful roles where I can own and scale security programs in high-growth environments.

+---
-I'm teaching myself/currently learning Python and how I can apply it to the security space for automation and with tools like Tenable, Splunk, and AWS services.
-I'm making my way through self directed curicculum I had help crafting from ChatGPT.
+I'm teaching myself/currently learning Python and how I can apply it to the security space for automation and use with tools like Tenable, Splunk, and AWS services.
+I'm making my way through self directed curriculum I had help crafting from ChatGPT.
 ---

 ## 🛠️ Core Skills & Tools